adoliner1/grid_game/rules.md

 ## During a round
 On a player's turn they may take one of these actions:

 1. **Place a shape from storage onto a slot on a tile.** There is a shape hierarchy.
 Circles < Squares < Triangles.
-Circles can only be placed in empty slots.
-Squares can be placed in empty slots, and on top of circles.
-Triangles can be placed on everything except other triangles.
-Trumped shapes (the shape that was placed on) go to the powerups section.
-See **Trumping and the Powerups**.
+Stronger shapes can be placed on weaker shapes.
+Trumped shapes (the shape that was placed on) may be placed by the owner in their Powerups section

 2. **Use a tile**.
 3. **Use a powerup.**
 4. **Pass**.
-After passing, you won't be able to take any more actions that round (you can still take reactions).
+After passing, you won't be able to take any more actions that round (you can still react).
 If you're the first player to pass in a round, you become first player for the next round.

 A round ends when both players have passed.